Wednesday, 13 November 2024

 The bus network, which I have had the good fortune to speak about here in this chamber a couple of times, is an essential part of our integrated public transport system, carrying over 135 million passengers each year and making up 21 per cent of all trips taken on the public transport network.
 The reach of our bus services is quite extraordinary and extensive, with over 80 per cent of those living in urban areas across Victoria being within walking distance of a bus stop.
 I know mine; it is 3 minutes 30 seconds and I am at a bus stop.

 The Allan Labor government has worked carefully to make public transport affordable for all Victorians.
 Public transport fares are heavily subsidised – that is worth noting today – with passenger fares covering only about a third of the operating cost of the state’s metropolitan network.
 We offer some really generous concessions, including capped fares for 2-hour and daily travel and additional discounts for seniors, students and carers.
-Also I know that there were some discounts and free travel in fact for veterans on Remembrance Day, so can I just take a moment to acknowledge that initiative.
+Also I know that there was free travel for veterans on Remembrance Day, so can I just take a moment to acknowledge that initiative.

 A member interjected.